I make stuff. I teach people to make stuff.

-I served as the volunteer webgeek/technical consultant for The Backpack Project, an all-volunteer, non-profit collective providing basic survival items to homeless youth in Seattle, WA from 2008-2012.
-I was a freelance video production and web design teaching artist for Street-Level Youth Media, Girls Get Digital, and Alternative Schools Network, all of whom provide free media arts programs to Chicago-area youth.
-I was a How-To track/Media Lab advisory board member for the 2009 Allied Media Conference in Detroit, MI, and served on the board of directors of the Uptown Multi-Cultural Art Center in Chicago, IL.
-I served as the Creative and Technical Director for Neighbor 360.com.
-Offline, I’m an experienced DIY screenprinting instructor as well, and was a volunteer instructor for the Uptown Multi-Cultural Art Center’s screenprint workshop in Chicago, from 2004-2007.
-I’m the creator/director/editor of The Speaking of HOME Project, and online docuseries and mixed-media project, and I’m the founding member of the Bubble Chamber Collective, a media arts collective of filmmakers, musicians, writers, photographers, makers, and creators.
+I taught WordPress 101 sessions for the Seattle WordPress Meetup Group.
+I served as the volunteer webgeek/technical consultant for The Backpack Project, an all-volunteer, non-profit collective providing basic survival items and resources to homeless youth in Seattle, WA, from 2008-2012.
+I was a video production and web design teaching artist/mentor for Streel-Level Youth Media, Girls Get Digital, and Alternative Schools Network, all of whom provide free media arts programs to Chicago-area youth.
+I taught digital filmmaking for Digital Media Academy’s summer tech camp at the University of Washington in 2014 and 2015.
+I served as a How-To track/Media Lab Advisory board member for the 2009 Allied Media Conference in Detroit, MI, and I served on the board of directors of the Uptown Multi-Cultural Art Center (UMCAC) in Chicago, IL, where I was also a volunteer screen printing instructor from 2004-2007.

 2008 Allied Media Conference, Detroit, MI: Co-facilitator of the Future of Film and Video Online workshop

 2007 Allied Media Conference, Detroit, MI: Facilitator of the Sell Without Selling Out workshop